attilammagyar/js80p/README.txt

 1. Download JS80P from its website at https://attilammagyar.github.io/js80p
 2. Extract the ZIP archive.
-3. Copy the "js80p.dll" file to the directory where you keep your VST 2.4 plugins.
+3. Copy the "js80p.dll" file to the folder where you keep your VST 2.4 plugins.

+Note: VST 2.4 plugins are usually put in the "C:\Program Files\VstPlugins" folder.

 Installing the FST (VST 2.4) Version on Linux
 ---------------------------------------------